Granite Bio

 Private Equity Round in 2016

-Onduo is a digital healthcare company based in Cambridge, Massachusetts, focused on improving the lives of individuals with chronic conditions, particularly hypertension and type 2 diabetes.
-The company provides diabetes treatment services that encompass both the development of pharmaceutical drugs and digital tools aimed at enhancing medication management.
-By leveraging data, Onduo empowers individuals to make informed decisions about their daily health, promoting better habits and health goals.
+Onduo is a digital healthcare company based in Cambridge, Massachusetts, focused on assisting individuals with chronic conditions, particularly hypertension and type 2 diabetes.
+The company offers diabetes treatment services that encompass both the development of pharmaceutical drugs and comprehensive support for patients.
+Onduo leverages data to empower individuals to make informed decisions about their daily health, enhancing medication management and encouraging healthier habits and lifestyle goals.
+Through its innovative approach, Onduo aims to improve the quality of life for those living with these chronic conditions.

 ImmuneXcite